 Drill the center of the aluminum bar all the way through with a 3 mm drill bit.
 Then, turn it 90 degrees and drill a setscrew hole (#43 drill bit) for the 4-40 setscrew.
 Tap the setscrew hole and mount the bar on the 600 RPM motor.
 You now have a “propeller.”

 On each end of the propeller, put some Sugru or Oogoo for traction.
 Once dry, mount the motor so that the propeller is central in the slot.
-I used a 3D printer to make the plastic motor mount (the file is at the article link), but wood or cardboard will also work.
+I used a 3D printer to make the plastic motor mount (see downloads), but wood or cardboard will also work.
 Just make sure it is secure and doesn’t interfere with the eye.

 Route the wires to keep them away from the propeller.
 Mount the slide switch just below the “pages” for easy access.
 Put some Velcro™ on the side of the battery and mount it in the slot beside the PCB.
 Mount any sound module on the other side of the prop motor.
 Be careful to keep it away from moving parts.
 Refer to Figure 7 for the parts placement.